Population-Transcriptomics/Cell-Cycle-on-C1/DDBJ/DDBJ.md

 HiSeq library.
 This page explains how to associate sequencing data to a given well from a given C1 run, and provides scripts to download the data and rename the files according to cell identifiers instead of DDBJ accession numbers.
-The first part, on metadata handling is done in R and is rebuildable.
-The second part, which involves a long download, has been tested but is not automatically re-executed when runnign knitr.
+The first part, on metadata handling is done in `R` and is rebuildable.
+The second part, which involves a long download, has been tested but is not automatically re-executed when runnign `knitr`.

 Accession numbers and metadata